topcoder-platform/MS-Teams-bot-processor/README.md

 Why we need it: This field is used by Teams lambda to identify the project when an `email` command is issued.
 Without this field we'd have no way to identify which conversation to post responses to.

 `platform`: Supported messageing platforms.
 Currently it can be either `slack` or `teams`.
 It is used to differentiate requests from Client Slack and Client MS Teams.

+2. Table `slack_clients` has the following fields:

+`teamId`: The id of the team.
+This is the primary key used to identify the team in which the bot is installed.

+`userId`: User id of the user who installed the bot into the team

+`userToken`: Encrypted access token of the user

+`botToken`: Encrypted access token of the bot.
+It is used to post messages to client slack.